kevindooley/pands-project/README.md

         5.9          3.0           5.1          1.8     Iris-virginica
 ~~~

-**By using sample we are able to view the last 5 rows in the dataset.**
+**By using sample we are able to view 10 random rows within the dataset.**
 ~~~py
 #Displays 10 random rows from the set
 print(df.sample(10))